moss-l/bhs-js-testing/NOTES.md

 ```

 we can't know what value it will produce until we know the value of
-`x`. `x` is not a value itself but rather a _name_ that can refer to a
+`x`.
+It's important to be clear that `x` is not a value itself but
-value.
-The exact rules for the form of names are a bit more
+rather a _name_ that can refer to a value.
+Syntactically names must
-complicated but for our purposes, names must start with a letter and
+start with a letter and can contain only letters, digits, and
-can contain only letters, digits, and underscore (`_`).
-Names are case
+underscore (`_`).
+Names are case sensitive so `foo`, `FOO`, and `Foo`
-sensitive so `foo`, `FOO`, and `Foo` are three different names.
+are three different names.

 We can set the value that a variable refers to with the assignment
 operator `=`.
 (Note that assignment is written with a single `=` while